 “The combination of Mayer Brown and JSM (formerly Johnson Stokes & Master) in January 2008 created a truly global firm and added a leading presence in the Asian legal market to our existing strengths in the Americas and Europe,” said Mayer Brown Chairman Herbert W. Krueger.
-“Adding our new Singapore office to Mayer Brown’s offices in Hong Kong, Beijing, Shanghai, Ho Chi Min City, Hanoi and Bangkok will further enhance our ability to serve client needs in one of the world’s key financial centers.
+“Adding our new Singapore office to Mayer Brown’s offices in Hong Kong, Beijing, Shanghai, Ho Chi Min City and Hanoi will further enhance our ability to serve client needs in one of the world’s key financial centers.
 We are pleased that our application for a foreign law practice license has been approved by the Singapore Attorney General, and we anticipate that the office will be in full operation by the fourth quarter of this year.”

 Elaine Y.M.
 Lo, Chairman of Mayer Brown’s Asia Board and Senior Partner of Mayer Brown, said the new Singapore office will enable the firm to serve clients in a market that is well positioned to capitalize on Southeast Asia’s economic growth over the next 20 years.

 “Singapore is the Southeast Asia regional headquarters for many of the world’s leading financial institutions and multinational corporations,” she said.
 “Many of our largest global clients have their regional headquarters in Singapore and others also have significant operations there.